 A survey of major themes in U.S. environmental history between ca. 1500 to the end of the 20th century.
 These themes include how people have thought about the natural environment and how we have changed and been changed by the environment over the last few centuries.
 Along with a narrative textbook, we will use readings from primary documents and scholarly articles to look in depth at a smaller number of topics.
 These include studies on Native American peoples' relationship to the land, the ecology of Colonial New England, and comparative forms of agriculture from colonial to recent times, with a particular focus on farming in the Midwest.
-Fulfills HU distribution and EL requirement (2013 curriculum
+Fulfills HU and EL requirements.